dashed-slug/wallets/readme.txt

 To get support on the provided extensions, subscribe to dashed-slug and go to the [support forums](https://www.dashed-slug.net/support/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).

 For all other communication, please contact [info@dashed-slug.net](mailto:info@dashed-slug.net).

+= Are you available for custom development work? =

+Unfortunately I do not undertake custom projects.
+If you have an idea about a cool extension then please let me know about it.
+If it is a good fit for the project, it will be added to the backlog.
+When implemented, It will be available either to all users for free, or for dashed-slug premium members.